EDA Research Reports

 The National Academies Press, 2013

-The goal of this study is to illustrate the approaches taken by a variety of highly diverse states as they confront the increasing challenges of global competition for the industries and jobs of today and tomorrow.
+The goal of this study is to illustrate the approaches taken by a diverse variety of states as they confront the increasing challenges of global competition for the industries and jobs of today and tomorrow.

 Georgia Tech Enterprise Innovation Institute, 2013